yaminisankar06/M1_calendar_utility/1_Requirements/README.md

 WHO  - people who work contineously with different or same tasks that have to be done on regular basis are benefited from Calendar.

-WHOM -Students ,people working in corporate ,bussiness, product based etc can be benefited
+WHOM -Students ,people working in corporate ,business, product based etc can be benefited

 WHEN -Calendar is more useful when a deal or event or tasks are scheduled